 Now, it’s essential to understand that the bokeh is not due to increased control over the camera (or as a result of Manual Mode control), but instead is an artificial effect added to the image by the camera software.

 Even though it’s an artificial effect, portrait mode can seriously make the subject of your portrait pop.
 The blurred background eliminates any potential distractions in the background and draws the viewers’ focus to the subject.
+Using this bokeh effect correctly is a secret of smartphone portrait photography, and will be discussed later on.

 However, there are drawbacks to using portrait mode.
 Since it’s an algorithm used by your phone’s software the bokeh may not always be evenly applied.
 Because this depth effect comes from AI, it can be inconsistent.